 Over a period of 17 years, Ballymun Regeneration Ltd. oversaw the delivery of many key regeneration milestones including new homes for all residents of the flat blocks, new private housing, the construction of a new Main Street with new improved linkages throughout the area, new community facilities, hotels, an arts centre, new parks etc. Following the dissembling of the regeneration company a total of c.
-33 ha of land remains undeveloped in the Ballymun City Council administrative area.
+35 ha of land remains undeveloped in the Ballymun City Council administrative area.

 Recognising the significant levels of undeveloped land, the 2016-2022 Dublin City Development Plan designated Ballymun a Strategic Development and Regeneration Area.
-This was followed in 2017 by the adoption of the Ballymun Local Area Plan, providing a local six-year statutory plan for the area.
+This was followed in 2017 by the adoption of the Ballymun Local Area Plan, providing a local six year statutory plan for the area, recently extended until October 2027 by Council in November 2022.

 Significant progress has been achieved in implementing the LAP including the completion/ near completion of five sites totalling c.
 5.8 ha providing new affordable and social housing; student housing and retail on the Main Street; and new enhanced linkages at Hampton Woods.
-The remaining sites have the capacity to deliver c.
-1,700 new housing units, new commercial and employment opportunities having regard to compact growth principles, development of infill sites and intensification of development along the proposed new Metrolink route.
+The remaining sites have the capacity to deliver between 2,200 - 2,350 new housing units, new commercial and employment opportunities having regard to compact growth principles, development of infill sites and intensification of development along the proposed new Metrolink route.
 Remaining development sites will be guided by the Local Area Plan for Ballymun and the high level guiding principles set out below.

-• To develop the remaining vacant sites in a sustainable manner and to create distinctive urban places through the use of intelligent urban design and good quality materials having regard to the existing palette of materials and finishes in the area.

-• To complete outstanding infrastructure to enhance connectivity both within Ballymun and to the surrounding area, and to service the remaining development sites.
+- To develop the remaining vacant sites in a sustainable manner and to create distinctive urban places through the use of intelligent urban design and good quality materials having regard to the existing palette of materials and finishes in the area. - To complete outstanding infrastructure to enhance connectivity both within Ballymun and to the surrounding area, and to service the remaining development sites.